helm/charts/stable/datadog/README.md

 ### Kubernetes event collection

-To enable event collection, set the `datadog.leaderElection`, `datadog.collectEvents` and `rbac.create` options to `true`.

-It is now recommended to use the Datadog Cluster Agent to collect the events - Refer to the [Enabling the Datadog Cluster Agent](#enabling-the-datadog-cluster-agent) section.
+Use the [Datadog Cluster Agent](#enabling-the-datadog-cluster-agent) to collect Kubernetes events.
 Please read [the official documentation](https://docs.datadoghq.com/agent/kubernetes/event_collection/) for more context.

+Alternatively set the `datadog.leaderElection`, `datadog.collectEvents` and `rbac.create` options to `true` in order to enable Kubernetes event collection.

 ### conf.d and checks.d